incidentiq/iiq-devops-project/README.md

     5. kubectl delete -f api-deployment.yaml,api-service.yaml,ingress.yaml,web-deployment.yaml,web-service.yaml -n ingress-nginx
         - If things seem borked, tear down the k8s resources and start from step 3 of this section again

+Fourth: Configure Monitoring/Dashboards for the AKS cluster using Prometheus and Grafana
+- The Azure monitoring resources are partially provisioned from the Terraform modules, but some additional manual steps are needed to enable Azure managed Prometheus and Grafana
+    1. In the Azure portal, go to the AKS cluster page, click the "Monitoring" menu dropdown, click "Insights"
+    2. Click "Enable Prometheus"
+    3. Enable each of the monitoring options available (this takes a few minutes to spin up)
+    4. Start using the app, adding notes, refreshing the page, etc.
+    5. Review the monitoring dashboards on the "Insights" page